amalon/tectonic-puzzle/docs/development.md

 - Open `tectonic-puzzle.blend` in Blender.
 - Go to the "Scripting" workspace.
+- Open the "Export selected plates or core segments" script.
 - Enable in the view layer, and make visible, the following collections in the "Core" collection:
   - "Base"